-It marked a significant moment in US history as the time when European powers were forced to concede that the US had grown powerful enough to enforce the Monroe Doctrine.
+It marked a significant moment in US history as the time when European powers were forced to concede that the US had grown powerful enough to finally enforce the Monroe Doctrine.
 The absence of a European threat allowed American businesses to thrive in the region and the US to effectively control the Caribbean.

 Evidence shows that the United States indeed maintained its goal of promoting peace and stability in the region, for a time at least.
 The average sovereign debt prices within the US “sphere of influence” rose by over 74% in response to the corollary.3

-Bond market speculators were eager to bid up the prices once the United States proved willing to follow through with its commitments.
-The stability brought by the US was greatly valued and served to bolster the economies of many nations of the Western hemisphere.
+Bond market speculators were eager to bid up prices once the US proved willing to follow through with its commitments.
+Investors greatly valued the stability which served to bolster the economies of many nations of the western hemisphere.

 The relatively newfound US naval strength helped to enforce and give purpose to the Roosevelt Corollary.
-This naval strength was proudly shown off with the ships of the Great White Fleet that set sail around the world in 1907.
+This naval strength was proudly shown off with the Great White Fleet that set sail around the world in 1907.

 The United States utilized the Roosevelt Corollary on and off as a policy instrument throughout the 20th century.
 Roosevelt’s cousin, Franklin Delano Roosevelt, effectively ended the policy with his “Good Neighbor Policy” in 1934.

 However, interventionism resumed during the Cold War when the US freely intervened in several Central and South American nations.
 The intervention of the US on behalf of the United Fruit Company in Guatemala was notable, as well as interventions in Cuba, Chile, and Nicaragua, among others.

-United States-led interventions as a result of the Roosevelt Corollary are a big reason for much of the instability Central America faces today.
+United States-led interventions as a result of the Roosevelt Corollary are a significant reason for much of the instability Central America faces today.